 - A little humor piece: FAQ About My Long-Distance Academic Marriage at The Toast.

-- My poems have also appeared or are forthcoming in The Atlanta Review, Spoon River Poetry Review, DIAGRAM, Light, The Bloomsbury Anthology of Contemporary Jewish American Poetry, Parts of the Whole: Poetry of the Body, Natural Bridge, Sou'wester, The Southern Poetry Anthology, So Little Time, you are here, Confrontation, and Pocket Field Guide, among other places.
+- My poems have also appeared in The Atlanta Review, Spoon River Poetry Review, DIAGRAM, Light, The Bloomsbury Anthology of Contemporary Jewish American Poetry, Parts of the Whole: Poetry of the Body, Natural Bridge, Sou'wester, The Southern Poetry Anthology, So Little Time, you are here, Confrontation, and Pocket Field Guide, among other places.

 - "Humor Saves Steps: Laughter and Fellow-Feeling in Modern Poetry," delivered as part of Agnes Scott College's ACME lecture series, September 6, 2011.
 This lecture is an overview of some of my current research.

 - "An Imaginary Poet", delivered as part of Agnes Scott College's "Last Lecture" series, February 10, 2009; this piece is somewhere between literary criticism and performance art.

 - A discussion of Marjane Satrapi's graphic memoir Persepolis, featuring students who asked for and designed an independent study in graphic novels in the spring of 2008.
 This discussion was distributed to incoming first-year students the following fall as part of Agnes Scott College's first-year common reading program.

 Recent and Upcoming Events